 Advantest manufactures and sells semiconductor and component test system products and mechatronics-related products such as test handlers and device interfaces.
 Advantest also engages in research and development activities and provides maintenance and support services associated with these products.
-In accordance with SFAS No. 131, "Disclosure about Segments of an Enterprise and Related Information", Advantest has three operating and reportable segments, which are the design, manufacturing, and sale of semiconductor and component test systems, mechatronics systems and services, support and others.
-These operating segments are determined based on the nature of the products and the markets.
+Advantest's organizational structure consisted of three reportable operating segments, which are the design, manufacturing, and sale of semiconductor and component test systems, mechatronics systems and services, support and others.
+These reportable operating segments are determined based on the nature of the products and the markets.
+Segment information is prepared on the same basis that Advantest's management reviews financial information for operational decision making purposes.

 The semiconductor and component test system segment provides customers with test system products for the semiconductor industry and the electronic parts industry.
 Product lines provided in the semiconductor and component test system segment include test systems for memory semiconductors for memory semiconductor devices and test systems for SoC semiconductors for non memory semiconductor devices.

 The mechatronics system segment provides product lines such as test handlers, mechatronic-applied products, for handling semiconductor devices, device interfaces that serve as interfaces with the devices that are measured and operations related to nano-technology products.

 The services, support and others segment consists of comprehensive customer solutions provided in connection with the above segments, support services, equipment lease business and others.

 Fundamental research and development activities and headquarters functions are represented by Corporate.

-Operating segment information during the years ended March 31, 2007, 2008 and 2009 are as follows:
+Operating segment information during the years ended March 31, 2008, 2009 and 2010 is as follows: